Key features of this course:

 Student, Archaeology and Heritage Studies BA (Hons)

-This hands-on course introduces you to the artefacts, monuments, people and landscapes that represent the remains of past cultures.
+This hands-on course introduces you to the artefacts, monuments, buildings, people and landscapes that represent the remains of past cultures.
 What do archaeologists study and how do they arrive at interpretations?
 How has Britain’s past been ‘discovered’, presented and interpreted?
 What can we learn about the past and the present through the study of archaeology and heritage?
 Through this exciting course, you will find the answers to these kinds of questions.

 Small class sizes and friendly, research active staff contributes to the supportive learning environment you will enjoy when you study Archaeology and Heritage Studies at the University of Worcester.